 (We’ve been shouting our investment strategy and portfolio approach from the rooftops since 2010.
 Read more about how we pick investments)

-Ahead of Deal Camp (Feb 26 – March 1), our crash course on early stage venture finance, we’re sharing that approach, as well as some tips on how to build a pipeline of high-quality deals that can scale in the future, in today’s blog post.
+We’re sharing that approach, as well as some tips on how to build a pipeline of high-quality deals that can scale in the future, in today’s blog post.

 From hundreds to thousands